-About this Creamy Cauliflower and Celery Root Soup with Roasted Shiitakes recipe:
+About this Creamy Cauliflower and Celeriac Soup with Roasted Shiitakes recipe:

 However for this soup, with a whooping 2-roasted garlic bulbs, it is as important as the other two main ingredients.
 And surprisingly, it does a really good job elevating the flavors of cauliflower and celery root rather than taking over the whole soup.

 For the recipe below, I used garlic that I had roasted over the weekend as I was trying to save some time.
 But if you want, you can certainly roast them while the other vegetables are cooking.
-You can find the recipe of how to roast garlic here.
+This oven roasted garlic recipe is the one I often use and keep in the fridge.

 Other Soups You Might Like